estate administration

 Transfer of Property on Death

 Ever wonder what happens to your property when you die?
 Well, it all depends on how the property was owned during your lifetime.
-If you currently own property as joint proprietors with another person, this property will go to the surviving proprietor on the death of one.
-When this happens, we would complete an Application … Read more
+There are three main ownership types, sole ownership, joint proprietors or tenants-in-common.
+Sole Ownership If you own property in just your name, upon your death this property will pass according to your … Read more

 What happens after Probate?